CTIW’s project management team has decades of experience managing structural steel requirements for our customers.

 A project manager is assigned to oversee each project for our customers ensuring that material supply, preparation of detail drawings, fabrication, material coating and shipments are all organized and coordinated to meet delivery schedule requirements.

 A weekly updated status report is prepared by the project manager to keep the customer fully informed of the progress of each phase of a project.
 These reports are emailed each week to assist project planning schedules.

 CTIW’s project management team includes:

-Central Texas Iron Works uses Design Data SDS/2 3D detailing software producing drawings of unprecedented accuracy.
+Central Texas Iron Works uses the latest 3D modeling software producing drawings of unprecedented accuracy.
 We maintain capacity of over 100 workstations for the production of shop drawings.

 Models can be downloaded from the 3D design model, or we build the detailing model from the Customer’s design drawings.

 When detailing is complete, the 3D detailing models can be exported back to the design model or utilizing the Building Information Model (BIM) work process to other modeling software.

 From the detailing model, data is exported to the automated shop equipment used to cut, drill, and punch all steel members.
 Files created by the 3D are also downloaded to prepare bar codes, shipping lists, invoices and other operation documents.

 CTIW’s Electronic Production Process can virtually eliminate detailing errors and compress schedules as much as four weeks.
 The Electronic Production Process coupled with CTIW’s industry-leading bar code tracking system will compress project execution schedules, material receiving, and dramatically reduce field re-work.